 The Kenneth A. Scott Charitable Trust considers proposals from humane organizations based in the USA for projects designed to enhance the well-being of animals in Ohio and elsewhere in the Great Lakes region.
 The Foundation will not consider unsolicited requests from organizations based in other parts of the country, or fund activities taking place outside the USA.

 One year grants are generally awarded in amounts of between $10,000 and $50,000.
 Larger amounts or multi-year grants may be considered, particularly for projects of scale or multi-agency collaborative proposals.

-OHIO AND OTHER GREAT LAKES REGION GRANTS: The Foundation devotes its resources to grants for organizations in Ohio and portions of the other seven states in the Great Lakes watershed (including IL, IN, MI, WI, Western PA, Upstate NY, and Northeastern MN), reflecting the origin of Mr. Scott’s assets.
+OHIO AND OTHER GREAT LAKES REGION GRANTS: The Foundation considers support for humane organizations in Ohio and portions of the other seven states in the Great Lakes watershed (including IL, IN, MI, WI, Western PA, Upstate NY, and Northeastern MN), reflecting the origin of Mr. Scott’s assets.
 We seek innovative, cost-effective projects that demonstrate our region’s commitment to improving the well-being of animals, especially those in underserved areas or belonging to disadvantaged social groups.
 We prefer initiatives that are metropolitan, multi-county, statewide or regional or involve collaborations among multiple agencies.
 Requests from small organizations with localized impact are less likely to be funded.
 Successful applicants will pursue a high quality of life for individual animals and improve the situation of significant numbers of animals.

 Eligible Organizations: Humane societies, other animal welfare or animal protection groups, nonprofit spay/neuter clinics, wildlife rehabilitation and nature centers, sanctuaries, museums, zoos and aquariums, educational institutions, or other state or community organizations dedicated to the well-being of animals in our region are welcome to apply.
 Groups working with live animals must deliver outstanding humane care, in facilities that meet or exceed accepted health and safety standards.
 They must have written policies on adoption procedures, on spaying/neutering companion animals leaving the agency, and on conditions for display or release of wildlife, and keep accurate records on intake and disposition of all animals.